wp-pure/core/readme.md

 ## wp-pure

-A custom WordPress theme framework to jump start the development of a new theme.
+A simple WordPress theme development framework - with a few helpful built-in shortcodes, Sass, Minify, and everything you'll need to build a new theme.

 ```shell
 cd wp-content/themes/